 ‘Noted British jazz writer Nicholson…poses some interesting questions about how music is not only performed differently in different cultures but may in fact be heard or understood differently.
 He enlists some cogent psychological theorising about our comprehension of music.’—BOOKLIST (USA)

-In 2015, Chapter 8 of Is Jazz Dead (Or Has It Moved to a New Address)? — ‘The Nordic Tone In Jazz’ — was anthologised by the American academic ROBERT WALSER in KEEPING TIME: READINGS IN JAZZ HISTORY (Oxford University Press, New York, 2015, 2nd Edition) which has been described as ‘The single most valuable jazz-history resource (print or otherwise) available today.’
+Chapter 8 of Is Jazz Dead (Or Has It Moved to a New Address)? — ‘The Nordic Tone In Jazz’ — was anthologised by ROBERT WALSER in KEEPING TIME: READINGS IN JAZZ HISTORY (Oxford University Press, New York, 2015, 2nd Edition) described as ‘The single most valuable jazz-history resource (print or otherwise) available today.’

 ‘Is Jazz Dead (Or Has It Moved To A New Address) came out in 2005…[and] soon became an oft-quoted, highly influential text which ended up playing a major part in the renaissance of Nordic jazz.’
 FINNISH MUSIC QUARTERLY (Finland)